lht19900714/https-github.com-overbond-sde-test/README.md

 Collect calculation results from previous step and generate output file.

 ## Running
-- If you would like to execute this solution in command line, save this solution and input file in the same directory, and execute ` sde-test-solution.py input_file.json output_file.json `
+- If you would like to execute this solution in command line, save this solution and input file in the same directory, and execute ` python sde-test-solution.py input_file.json output_file.json `

 - If you would like to execute this solution in docker,